0x0god/Weather-Forecast-App/README.md

 # A Weather Forecast App with React & Tailwindcss

-A simple Weather Forecast App created with React and Tailwindcss.
+A simple Weather Forecast App created with React Library and Tailwindcss Framework.